 Fact sheet for healthcare providers:

-• Get started in the hospital
+• Dexcom G7 CGM use in the hospital

 Use of Dexcom CGM Systems in the hospital setting

-- The use of Dexcom’s CGM systems can raise unique and untested challenges in a hospital environment.
-Hospitals should consider whether they have the resources and expertise necessary to adequately implement real-time CGM use in their facility and provide appropriate training to healthcare providers and users.
+- Hospitals should consider whether they have the resources and expertise necessary to adequately implement real-time CGM use in their facility and provide appropriate training to healthcare professionals and users.

 - Hospitals should continue to use their existing protocols to manage and treat patient glucose levels.
 Real-time CGM can be used to provide remote monitoring and glucose trends to aid in glucose management and medical decision making.